olenagerasimova/docker-adapter/README.md

 ## Specification

-Front end support non-blocking requests processing, this is why the back-end uses `Flow` API from JDK9.
+Front end supports non-blocking requests processing, this is why the back-end uses `Flow` API from JDK9.
-ASTO storage system also support non-blocking data processing (in case of TCP/HTTP APIs, FS operations are always blocking).
+ASTO storage system also supports non-blocking data processing (in case of TCP/HTTP APIs, FS operations are always blocking).

 Registry documentation: